Attenborough, Nottinghamshire: Features

 Attenborough Nature Reserve is a series of gravel pits, which were flooded after gravel extraction and are now a haven for birds and other wildlife.

 The main commercial centre of Attenborough is around the junction of Nottingham Road (the A6005) and Attenborough Lane.

 Nearer to the nature reserve is a tennis club, along with a private day-nursery, which, in 2005, along with the Attenborough Prep School, was bought by Robert Everist, who then sold the nursery and closed the 100-year-old school.
 In media coverage, it was claimed that Everist's company had pressured employees into handing in their notice a week before closing the company.
 The Attenborough Cricket Club (which doubles as the village green) and St. Mary's Church (a Church of England parish church).
-This southeastern part of Attenborough is bounded to the northwest by the railway line and on the other three sides by the wetlands of the nature reserve.
+This southeastern part of Attenborough is bounded to the north-west by the railway line and on the other three sides by the wetlands of the nature reserve.
 It is the historic part of the village, with two listed buildings and the listed church itself.